 ReGen was performed at Pleasance Theatre 2019 headlining the festival.
 It was developed with the collaboration of scientists from the Centre for Stem Cells & Regenerative Medicine of King’s College London, who provided vital advice on the science behind the story.

 Antarctica will be performed in May 2020 headlining the festival.
-It will be a comedy about climate change and artificial intelligence.
-It is currently in R&D supported by ACE funding.
+It is a comedy about climate change and artificial intelligence.
+It is currently in R&D supported by Arts Council England.
 Horatio Productions are members of the UK Science Festivals Network and count with the collaboration of King's College London and the charity Collage Works.

 They are specialised in new writing for science fiction theatre, with a strong focus on science.
 Their goals as a company are: